Illegal Border Crossings by Year in the USA: Trends, Causes, and Legal Implications

 Economic and Social Impacts

-The influx of undocumented immigrants has various economic and social implications for both the United States and the migrants themselves.
-From labor market effects to social integration challenges, these impacts are far-reaching and multifaceted.
+The influx of undocumented immigrants presents a complex array of economic and social implications for both the United States and the migrants themselves.
+These impacts extend beyond immediate labor market effects, encompassing broader social integration challenges and cultural dynamics that shape communities.
+Understanding these multifaceted implications is essential for policymakers and society at large.

 Criminal Charges and Deportation